hellstorm-software/Kult-Rising/readme.md

     - added products to shelves
     - began creating dialogue system
 - *fixed an issue causing lighting issues in the gas station level*
+- *fixed an issue causing an unintended collision when entering gas station*

 ----------------------------------------------------------